akimwong/akimwong/articles/summaries/statistics/Readme.md

 # Data Scientists Need to Know Just One Statistical Test
 (After you read this, you will be able to test any possible statistical hypothesis.
 With a unique algorithm.)

+#### There is only one test that you need to know because `all the statistical tests are in reality the same one test!`